United States recruiter badges: U.S. Air Force

 The U.S. Air Force Reserve Command Recruiting Service Badge is authorized to all personnel who are assigned to Air Force Reserve Command recruiting stations.
 The badge is worn as a decoration centered on the left uniform pocket for males and centered on the right side of the uniform above the nameplate for females.
 The badge may be modified with a gold rope that incorporates a gold banner at the bottom of the badge that denotes the recruiter's position (Staff, Assistant Senior, Senior, or Medical), referred to as the Staff Badge.
 Additionally, the badge may be modified with a gold wreath which incorporates a gold banner atop the badge denoting a recruiter's personal achievement (100, 200, or Master); these badges are called "Century Club Badges."
 Staff, Assistant Senior, Senior, or Medical recruiters with century awards have recruiter badges that are modified with a gold wreath that incorporates gold banners at the top and bottom of the badge denoting both achievement and position; these badges are called "Dual Century Club Badges."
 Recent official Air Force photographs of Air Force Reserve Command Recruiters wearing the Staff and Dual Century Club Badges have a numerical designation in the bottom banner where the recruiter's position is usually noted.
 This numerical designation could be a change in how positions are identified on the recruiter badge; however, no documentation describing this change has been found.

-The U.S. Air Force Reserve Recruiting Service Badge is considered a temporary decoration and must be surrendered upon a service member's completion of duty at the specified Recruiting Command.
+An earned AFRC recruiting service badge is authorized for permanent wear by Airmen with an 8R special duty identifier in their records.

 The U.S. Air National Guard (ANG) Recruiting Service Badge is authorized to all personnel who are assigned to Air National Guard recruiting stations.
 The badge is worn as a decoration centered on the left uniform pocket for males and centered on the right side of the uniform above the nameplate for females.
 The badge is issued in three degrees; basic, senior, and master.
 The senior and master versions of the badge have a star or star with wreath, respectively, which are perched atop of the badge.
 There are gold variants of each badge which denote personal awards in recruiting and retention.

-The Air National Guard Recruiter Badge is considered a temporary decoration and must be surrendered upon a service member's completion of duty at the specified Recruiting Command.
+An earned ANG recruiting service badge is authorized for permanent wear by Airmen with an 8R special duty identifier in their records.